wrana-lab/SPARSEQ_BARCODES/README.md

 			>runs sparseq_analysisNS_V7.1.py
 			*****In this portion of the analysis some reads can be skipped with the warning "read pair error" which is normal.
 			>Key outputs from this step include
-				>runcl31_R2BC_Table_Reordered.xlsx which has counts of R2 barcodes per sample/well
+				>runclXX_R2BC_Table_Reordered.xlsx which has counts of R2 barcodes per sample/well
-				>runcl31_R1BC_Table.xlsx which has counts of R1 barcodes per sample/well
+				>runclXX_R1BC_Table.xlsx which has counts of R1 barcodes per sample/well
-				>runcl31_BC_PairedAnalysis.xlsx which has combined counts of R1 and R2 barcode pairs per sample
+				>runclXX_BC_PairedAnalysis.xlsx which has combined counts of R1 and R2 barcode pairs per sample
 ```